7 Ways to Find Community in Knoxville

 2.)
 Bike Besties

 If you’re more into bolting via biking, we gotchu!
 The guys behind Two Bikes host rides pretty frequently, usually ending with tacos or coffee or equally enjoyable things.
-For ladies specifically, Saturdays and Thursdays mean bike rides with SpokesWomen Biking Club!
+You can also jump in & join the folks at SpokesWomen Biking Club for weekly rides in the spring & summer months!

 If running isn’t up your alley, we suggest trying your hand at trivia.
 Knox Trivia Guys give you the inside scoop on where to find Trivia/Singo almost every day of the week (giving you ample opportunity to make a new bestie!).
 Access your inner extrovert, show up to a location and see if you can jump in on a team.
 And while we did name this section “Bars Besties” because we’re obsessed with alliteration, they actually hang out at plenty of restaurants as well.